 This makes it really easy to make a nutrient dense muffin perfect for a school send off.

-These are simple, moist, and easily made with any berry or add in, you get to choose your own adventure, or whatever to can find in season!!
+These are simple, moist, and easily made with any berry or add in of your choice, you get to choose your own adventure, or whatever you can find in season!!

 There is something about being able to harvest your food that is SO satisfying!
 And while we love them most fresh….we pick gallons to use throughout the year back home!
 Here in Oregon, we can find great no spray berries too!!
 Bring on the summer!

 We love the addition of the almond extract in these, but it is totally optional, you decide!

-If you need some different muffins, here are a couple to try!!
+If you need some different paleo muffins, here are a couple to try!!

 Looking for more healthy blueberry recipes?

 - Paleo Chocolate Blueberry Bread @ Recipes to Nourish

 Paleo Blueberry Muffins Recipe: